-GALVESTON, Texas (July 15, 2019) – The Port of Galveston welcomed its newest staff member today.
+GALVESTON, TX (July 15, 2019) – The Port of Galveston welcomed its newest staff member today.
 Mr. Julio De Leon has been appointed as the Port’s first ever Mobility Director.

 In this new position, De Leon will oversee planning, operations, strategic marketing and ground transportation for the Port of Galveston’s Parking Division.

 As the nation’s fourth busiest cruise port, Galveston Wharves operates seven lots and 3,610-space parking operation that generated $ 7.6 million in gross revenues in 2018, and this year projected to be $ 8.6 million.
 This year De Leon will lead the installation of an automated payment system to make the port’s parking operation more efficient.